diezcami/code-dump/README.md

 # Code Dump
 This repository stores a small fraction of code snippets I've written over the years.
-I've written most of them while learning new programming languages or concepts, so you'll probably find a number of awkward coding practices here and there.
-Please don't judge me too much 😭
+I've written most of them while learning new programming languages or concepts, so you'll probably find a number of awkward coding practices in a few places.
+As such, a code dump!

 Branches in this repo are organized by year, and each branch includes code snippets categorised by the language they were written in.